se-edu/learningresources/contents/java/streams-an-introduction.md

 * by using `collect(Collector<? super T,A,R> collector)`
 The [`Collector<T,A,R>`](https://docs.oracle.com/javase/8/docs/api/java/util/stream/Collector.html) is specified by a `supplier`, `accumulator`, `combiner` and an optional `finisher`, which can transform the final result from accumulation and combining to a possibly different desired type.

-One can easily do a `collect` operation by making use of the [`Collectors`](https://docs.oracle.com/javase/8/docs/api/java/util/stream/Collectors.html) class, which contains many methods which help to generator a `Collector<T, A, R>`.
+One can easily do a `collect` operation by making use of the [`Collectors`](https://docs.oracle.com/javase/8/docs/api/java/util/stream/Collectors.html) class, which contains many methods which help to generate a `Collector<T, A, R>`.

 Suppose you want a list of names of all students.
 You can use the `Collectors.toList()` as the collector.
 ```java